pusher/build-a-slack-clone-with-react-and-pusher-chatkit/README.md

 ## Step 3.
 Setup a basic Node sever

-While most interactions will happen on the client, Chatkit also needs a server component to create and manage users securely:
+While most interactions will happen on the client, Chatkit also needs a server counterpart to create and manage users securely:

 ![](https://github.com/bookercodes/pusher-chatkit-tut/blob/master/intellisense2.png?raw=true)